Agathe Uwilingiyimana: Caretaker prime minister

-Assassination
+Decease

-The talks between President Habyarimana, Uwilingiyimana, and the Rwandan Patriotic Front were never concluded, and the president's plane was shot down by rockets at around 8:30 pm on 6 April 1994.
+The talks between President Habyarimana, Uwilingiyimana, and the Rwandan Patriotic Front were never concluded, and the president's plane was shot down by surface-to-air missiles at around 8:30 pm on 6 April 1994.
 From Habyarimana's death until her assassination the following morning (approximately 14 hours), Prime Minister Uwilingiyimana was Rwanda's constitutional head of state and of government.

 In an interview with Radio France on the night of President Habyarimana's assassination, Uwilingiyimana said that there would be an immediate investigation.
 She said her home was under siege, and gave her last recorded words:

 There is shooting, people are being terrorized, people are inside their homes lying on the floor.
 We are suffering the consequences of the death of the head of state, I believe.
 We, the civilians, are in no way responsible for the death of our head of state.

 The U.N. peacekeeping force sent an escort of ten Belgian peacekeepers to her home before 3 am the following morning; they intended to take her to Radio Rwanda, from where she planned to make a dawn broadcast appealing for national calm.
 Uwilingiyimana's house was further guarded by five Ghanaian U.N. troops, who were stationed outside.
 Inside the house, the family was protected by the Rwandan presidential guard, but between 6:55 and 7:15 am the presidential guard surrounded the U.N. troops and told them to lay down their arms.
 Fatally, the blue berets ultimately complied, handing over their weapons just before 9 am.